Nobody should be disadvantaged or privileged because of their beliefs, gender or sexual orientation

 Religious education should educate pupils in a broad range of beliefs, including non-religious philosophies, not indoctrinate them with a single faith.
 Pupils should be taught to understand how the world works using established science, including the principles of evolution by natural selection.

-Lobbying by the NSS and the BHA has caused the British government to ban the teaching of creationism/’Intelligent Design’ as legitimate scientific theories and in 2014 as a result of their /our efforts, evolution has been added to the draft primary National Curriculum in England, while Free Schools now have to teach evolution but are precluded from teaching pseudoscience.
+Lobbying by the NSS and the Humanists UK has caused the British government to ban the teaching of creationism/’Intelligent Design’ as legitimate scientific theories and in 2014 as a result of their /our efforts, evolution has been added to the draft primary National Curriculum in England, while Free Schools now have to teach evolution but are precluded from teaching pseudoscience.

 Religious organisations should not use state-funded services to promote their own agenda